StrawberryBe/analytics.de-DE/help/implement/appmeasurement-release-notes/c-release-notes-net.md

 >[!IMPORTANT]
 >
->Diese sdks wurden sunset und werden nicht mehr von Adobe unterstützt oder verteilt.
+>These SDKs have been sunset and are no longer supported or distributed by Adobe.

 >[!NOTE]
 >
->Aktivieren Sie die Debug-Protokollierung, um die aktuelle Bibliotheksversion zu finden.
+>To find the current library version, turn on debug logging.

 ## Version 1.4.2 {#section_2B70F52C4D214A43844CCEC6B45037F0}

 Releasedatum: **August 2014**

-* Removed support for the [!DNL Microsoft Silverlight Analytics Framework].
+* Die Unterstützung für die [!DNL Microsoft Silverlight Analytics Framework]Variable wurde entfernt.
 Adobe is no longer supporting or distributing the [!DNL Microsoft Silverlight Analytics Framework] integration for [!DNL AppMeasurement].

 * Es wurden interne Veränderungen zur Unterstützung neuer Funktionen vorgenommen.